NafiGit/Ethereal-Machines/readme.md

-# Ethereal Machines Backend Developer Assignment
+# Ethereal Machines Dashboard

-This project implements a backend system for managing machine data, user authentication, and real-time data streaming as per the requirements specified by Ethereal Machines Pvt Ltd.
+This project implements a full-stack dashboard for managing machine data, user authentication, and real-time data streaming for Ethereal Machines Pvt Ltd.

 ## Features